 Why not opt for.20 or maybe even .25?

 The .20 calibre seems like a sensible option but it never really caught on in the UK.
 It’s basically a compromise calibre.
 Pick one of these and you’ll find that pellet choice on offer is very limited.
 You’ll also struggle to sell it second-hand.
 So my advice would be to avoid this calibre.

 The .25 calibre is without doubt one of the best choices for an FAC rifle but it’s painfully slow at around 400fps, roughly half the speed of a .177.
 With just 12 ftlbs behind it, they’re basically a none-starter as a hunting round.

 Big pellets buck the wind better

-Penetration is an area where the .177 scores well.
+The .177 scores well on penetration.
 If you’re planning to nail the occasional grey it’s without doubt the way to go.
 Squirrels are tough little critters and a .177 is the most effective round for the job with the smaller diameter and higher speed definitely provides superior penetration.